Sacha-Gonzalez-DeMuer/GPP_MonteCarloSearchTree/README.md

 ### Monte Carlo Simulations
 A Monte Carlo simulation is a statistical method that uses the idea of random sampling together with the law of large numbers to find a numerical solution to a problem that would be otherwise difficult or impossible to solve analytically.

-There are 2 main things to take away from this summary which I will go into detail in next:
+There are 2 main things to take away from this summary which I will go into detail in the next part:

 1. **The Law of Large Numbers:**